 - Discuss the importance of accurate reporting in light of the IRS’ proposed penalty assessment letters

-- Specify the plan years for which the IRS is currently sending proposed penalty letter.
+- Specify the plan years for which the IRS is currently sending proposed penalty letters

 - Describe what we learned about reporting based on errors that led to IRS proposed penalty assessment letters

-This intermediate level webinar will help employers determine the best practices for reporting in 2020.
+This 60-minute intermediate level webinar will help employers determine the best practices for reporting in 2021.